-Today, dear readers, you will thank me for sharing one of the best (THE BEST!) chocolate cake recipes in existence- the last chocolate cake recipe you will ever need.
+Today, dear readers, you will thank me for sharing the best (THE BEST!) chocolate cake recipe in existence- the last chocolate layer cake recipe you will ever need.
 Let’s not argue over who’s chocolate cake is best, or what bakery makes the best chocolate cake, or who’s mom, aunt, or grandma has the best chocolate cake recipe known to mankind, or better yet- which famous company has the most delicious chocolate cake mix you’ve whipped together (we’ll talk about boxed cake mixes in another post).
 Argument is not needed after taking a bite out of this cake.
 I promise!

 Once the first piece of this chocolate cake hits your taste buds, you will have some sort of unexplainable religious experience- yes, all because of this strawberry & chocolate layer cake recipe.

 You see, my birthday was on Friday, and I needed an excuse to post a cake recipe- I know, I just used my birthday as a very relevant excuse to post a cake recipe.
 Sue me!
 Oh and before we all go nutzo over me making my own birthday cake- I promise you, I did not make my own birthday cake- A couple of cakes were actually made for me, and honestly, they couldn’t even top this recipe.
 Why?
 Because the cakes (with the exception of one) did not have a beautiful, moist crumb that would make any cake lover (hell, any baker, as well!) swoon.

 You know something?
 There is nothing worse in the world than dry cake.
 It makes my inner baker shudder to the nth degree.
 Dry cake makes me want to cry.
 Dry cake makes things that you are looking to cheer up with cake, even worse!
 Take my word on it!